-Except with respect to interest earned on the funds held in the Trust Account that may be released to the Company to pay its taxes, the proceeds from the Public Offering may not be released from the Trust Account until the earliest of: (i) the completion of the Business Combination; (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend the Company's amended and restated certificate of incorporation to modify the substance or timing of the Company's obligation to redeem 100% of its public shares if it does not complete the Business Combination by November 22, 2021, 18 months from the closing of the Public Offering; or (iii) the redemption of all of the Company's public shares if the Company is unable to complete the Business Combination by November 22, 2021, 18 months from the closing of the Public Offering; or (iii) the redemption of all of the IPO (at which such time up to \$100,000 of interest shall be available to the Company to pay dissolution expenses), subject to applicable law.
-The proceeds deposited in the Trust Account could become subject to the claims of the Company's creditors, if any, which could have priority over the claims of the holders of the Company's public shares (the "public stockholders").
+Except with respect to interest earned on the funds held in the Trust Account that may be released to the Company to pay its taxes, the proceeds from the Public Offering may not be released from the Trust Account until the earliest of: (i) the completion of the Business Combination; (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend the Company's amended and restated certificate of incorporation to modify the substance or timing of the Company's obligation to redeem 100% of its public shares if it does not complete the Business Combination by November 22, 2021, 18 months from the closing of the Public Offering; or (iii) the redemption of all of the Company's public shares if the Company is unable to complete the Business Combination by November 22, 2021, 18 months from the closing of the IPO (at which such time up to \$100,000 of interest shall be available to the Company to pay dissolution expenses), subject to applicable law.
+The proceeds deposited in the Trust Account could become subject to the claims of the Company's public shares (the "public stockholders").